mristin/fastapi-icontract/README.rst

 .. code-block:: python

-    from typing import Optional
+    from typing import Optional, List, Any

     from fastapi import FastAPI
     from pydantic import BaseModel
-    from icontract import SLOW
     import asyncstdlib as a

     from fastapi_icontract import (